blandflakes/echo-chamber/README.md

 Then, get a dispatcher function by passing the app the `request-dispatcher` (also in echo/core).

 This dispatcher expects to receive an EchoRequest structured map (NOT a json string).
 Your server or middleware should handle deserializing that before you pass it to the dispatcher.
 See echo/schemas for more information on the schemas to be provided.

 Finally, your app should return an EchoResponse struct.
 The echo/response namespace has convenience functions for creating this, the penultimate function being `respond`

-To actually get this SDK, you'll have to build the jar and place it on the classpath, as it isn't published.
-The easiest way is to use leiningen, like a sane person.

 Check out the source, and then: